-Derby County and Nigel Clough back safe standing
+Derby County & Nigel Clough pro safe standing

-The article on the Derby County website was also picked up and run by both the Football League and the BBC on their respective websites (as seen below - click images to enlarge)..
+The article on the Derby County website was also picked up and run by both the Football League and the BBC on their respective websites (as seen here).